Consultation

 Purpose of the Article

-Accurately Assess Assets: Fundamentals for Informed Decisions
+Accurately Assessing Assets: Foundations for Informed Decisions

-Accurately Assess Assets: Fundamentals for Informed Decisions
+Accurately Assessing Assets: Foundations for Informed Decisions

-Accurately Assess Assets: Fundamentals for Informed Decisions
+Accurately Assessing Assets: Foundations for Informed Decisions

-Accurately Assess Assets: Fundamentals for Informed Decisions
+Accurately Assessing Assets: Foundations for Informed Decisions

-Definition and Categorization of Assets
+Definition and Categorisation of Assets

 Valuation Principles According to HGB and IFRS